 The GCN values for the DNA and RNA viruses and uidA were transformed into log10 form.
 These values then ran a general linear model Tukey-Kramer analysis, and the means of each wastewater processing stage for each target were analyzed.
 The GCNs were expressed in terms of volume (mL) or weight (g) of sample and biomass (ng of nucleic acids).
 The presence of DNA and RNA viral gene copies and uidA in the Milli-Q water (negative control) samples across all Events 1-4 were negative.
 The orange-dotted lines in Figs. 2-6 indicate the mean of the number of gene copies of each wastewater treatment sample across all events.

-The average GCNs assessed in the RS were not significantly different (p-values ranged between 0.0547 and 0.7986) compared to the average GCNs assessed in the EF for the DNA enteric viruses (AdV and CrAssphage) (Fig. 2), PMMV (Fig. 3), and uidA (E. coli) (Fig. 4) in terms of both volume and biomass.
+The average GCNs assessed in the RS were not significantly different (p-values ranged between 0.0547 and 0.7986) compared to the average GCNs assessed in the EF for the DNA enteric viruses (AdV and crAssphage) (Fig. 2), PMMV (Fig. 3), and uidA (E. coli) (Fig. 4) in terms of both volume and biomass.
 However, the average GCNs of the DNA enteric viruses assessed in AS was significantly and consistently lower compared to RS.
 Corresponding reductions in gene copies per volume and gene copies per biomass were also seen for uidA, although these reductions were not statistically significant, with p-values being 0.8769 for the former and 0.6353 for the latter.
 For all the aforementioned targets, there was a relatively higher number of gene copies observed in the EF across all events compared to AS samples.

 NoV GI and GII were also targets for our study.
 Box plots of their GCNs across the different wastewater stages throughout Events 1-4 can be found in Supplementary Materials (Fig. S1).
 In Events 1 and 2 (Fall season), NoV GI was below qPCR detection limits for all samples (RS, AS, and EF).
 Also below detection limits were NoV GII GCNs for all samples collected in Event 2 and AS samples in Events 3 and 4 (Winter season).
 Among the quantifiable samples, statistically significant GCN differences in terms of volume/mass and biomass were calculated for the pairs of AS-EF (p-values were 4.483 x 10-6 and 3.226 x 10-7, respectively), AS-RS (1.658 x 10-6, 1.091 x 10-5), and AS-SC (1.481 x 10-9, 4.083 x 10-7).
 No other significant differences were detected among treatments for CGNs of NoV GI.
 There was not a significant difference between the mean gene copies of NoV GII in the RS and EF samples in terms of volume (p-value = 0.7377), but the difference was significant in terms of biomass (p-value = 0.0490).
 The corresponding quantities of all the other sample pairs were statistically significant when looking at both the volume/mass and biomass perspectives, with p-values ranging from 1.304 x 10-8 to 0.0046, except for AS-RS GCN difference in terms of biomass (p-value = 0.0637).